Camping With Kids: Where to Go and What to Take

 5 Must-Pack Items

 This is pretty much a given, but we’re going to remind you because it’s so important.
 Especially when sleeping and spending the majority of your day outside, finding a bug spray that protects you and your family against mosquitoes and ticks is a no-brainer.
-There are many types of bug sprays, and you may be tempted to go for the one that appears the strongest, but keep this in mind: there are two types of repellent against ticks, Picaridin and DEET.
+There are many types of bug sprays, and you may be tempted to go for the one that appears the strongest, but keep this in mind: there are two types of repellent against bugs, Picaridin and DEET.
 Picaridin can be used on infants older than 2 months, and is definitely a great alternative to DEET because it is odorless and non-greasy, but must be applied more frequently than DEET.
-Both options are great, but do your research to find out what you are most comfortable with.
+If you’re looking for another alternative, you can buy DEET-free, non-toxic mosquito patch stickers for kids.

 First Aid Kit